benon33/benmok/Assignment4/index.md

 # Nutrition Analysis

-In this assignment, you'll combine the assignment 3 data set with nutrition data from the [USDA Food Composition Databases](https://ndb.nal.usda.gov/ndb/search/list).
-The CSV file `fresh.csv` contains the fresh fruits and vegetables data you extracted in assignment 3.
+The CSV file `fresh.csv` contains the fresh fruits and vegetables data I extracted earlier.

 The USDA Food Composition Databases have a [documented](https://ndb.nal.usda.gov/ndb/doc/index) web API that returns data in JSON format .
 You need a key in order to use the API.
 Only 1000 requests are allowed per hour, so it would be a good idea to use [caching][requests_cache].